renat2985/crypto_payment_sonoff/README.md

 ### Key Features:

 1. **Device Connection:**
-   - When first powered on, if the device can’t find the router or if you press the button on the ESP itself, it will create an access point named “Solana payments.”
+   - When first powered on, if the device can’t find the router or if you press the button on the ESP itself, it will create an access point named “Crypto payments.”

      <img src="https://github.com/renat2985/crypto_payment_sonoff/blob/main/doc/WiFi.png" width="200px">
    - Connect to this access point (no password needed) and open a browser, then enter http://192.168.4.1.
 Usually, after connecting to Wi-Fi, the Captive portal will automatically open and redirect you to the desired page.